-- "At will" employment means that employees covered by this policy may terminate their employment with the College at any time, for any reason.
-It also means that the College may terminate an at will employee at any time, for any reason, with or without cause and with or without notice, as long as the termination is not restricted by a state or federal law or contrary to a clear expression of public policy.
-On rare occasions, the College may make an exception to the at will employment relationship and enter into an express employment agreement. - The appointment letter that is sent to prospective employees from the Department of Human Resources is not an employment agreement nor does it change the at will relationship between the employee and the College unless the letter specifically states that it is an employment agreement. - The Policies and Procedures Manual and Faculty Handbook of the College do not alter the at will employment relationship and do not create an employment agreement. - Any employment agreement, as an exception to the at will employment relationship, must be authorized by the Chief Academic Officer, the Business Office, and the President, and it must specifically state that it is an employment agreement. - While this policy permits the College to terminate an at will employment relationship at any time, with or without cause, managers or supervisors may not exercise an at will termination.
+• "At will" employment means that employees covered by this policy may terminate their employment with the College at any time, for any reason.
+It also means that the College may terminate an "at will" employee at any time, for any reason, with or without cause and with or without notice, as long as the termination is not restricted by a state or federal law or contrary to a clear expression of public policy.
+On rare occasions, the College may make an exception to the "at will" employment relationship and enter into an express employment agreement.

+5 First for the sake of the honor.

+- The appointment letter that is sent to prospective employees from the Department of Human Resources is not an employment agreement nor does it change the "at will" relationship between the employee and the College unless the letter specifically states that it is an employment agreement. - The Policies and Procedures Manual and Faculty Handbook of the College do not alter the "at will" employment relationship and do not create an employment agreement. - Any employment agreement, as an exception to the "at will" employment relationship, must be authorized by the Chief Academic Officer, the Business Office, and the President, and it must specifically state that it is an employment agreement. - While this policy permits the College to terminate an "at will" employment relationship at any time, with or without cause, managers or supervisors may not exercise an "at will" termination.
 Supervisors must follow the Progressive Discipline procedure, as outlined in the Policy and Procedures Manual.